 For the sauce

 • Add the tomato paste and cook for 5 minutes, stirring with a spoon.
-Add the plum tomatoes and season with pepper.
+Add a splash of water and/or lower the heat if the paste starts to burn.
+Add the plum tomatoes and bring the sauce to a simmer.

-• Cook for 15 minutes uncovered, stirring frequently to avoid any sticking.
-After 15 minutes, taste-test the sauce and adjust salt and pepper if required.
+• Cook the sauce for 15 minutes uncovered at a low simmer, stirring frequently to avoid any sticking.
+Taste test the sauce and season with salt and pepper as required.

 For the baked ziti

-• Preheat oven to 375f.
-Boil pasta to 1-2 minutes less than package instructions.
+• Preheat oven to 375°F. Bring a large pot of salted water to boil and cook the pasta to 2-3 minutes less than package instructions.

-• In a large bowl mix pasta with 2-3 cups of sauce and 1 pound of ricotta cheese.
+• In a large bowl mix the pasta with 3 cups of sauce and 1 pound of ricotta cheese.
 Mix until smooth and creamy.

-• Coat a 4-5 quart baking dish with a thin layer of sauce.
+• Coat a 9×13" baking dish with a thin layer of sauce.
 Add 1/3 of the pasta.
-Sprinkle 1/3 of the cubed mozzarella, 1/3 of the grated Pecorino Romano and a bit more sauce on top.
-Repeat for another 2 layers.
+Sprinkle 1/2 of the cubed mozzarella, 1/3 of the grated Pecorino Romano.
+Add a thin layer of sauce.
+Repeat for the next layer.

-• On the top layer add a bit more sauce, the shredded mozzarella, and the remaining Pecorino Romano cheese.
+• On the top layer add the remaining pasta, a bit more sauce, the shredded mozzarella, and the remaining Pecorino Romano cheese.

 • Bake for 25-30 minutes or until the cheese is bubbly and lightly brown.
 If a more crispy top is desired, broil for 1-2 minutes, but watch carefully to avoid burning.

-• Remove from oven and let baked ziti sit for 5-10 minutes to settle.
+• Remove from the oven and let the baked ziti sit for at least 10 minutes to settle.
 Serve with remaining sauce on the side, more grated cheese, and Italian bread.
 Enjoy!

 Notes

 • Undercook the pasta!
-Fully boiled pasta will become mushy after baking for another 30 minutes, so shoot for 'al dente' or even a bit firmer.
-About 2 minutes less than the box instructions.
+Fully boiled pasta will become mushy after baking for another 30 minutes, so shoot for 2-3 minutes less than the box instructions.

 Nutrition